Within this blog post, we’re going to take a look at AWS Log Insights and cover some of the topics that you will find useful around…

 AWS has baked in security best practices into its platform.
 For example, log data is encrypted at rest and during transfer.
 The IAM service enables you to control access to log data and give granular access to users and other applications.
 Further, CloudTrail is great for recording all activity related to logs for auditing and compliance purposes.

 While AWS has done its part, according to the ‘shared responsibility’ model, you’ll need to do your part in securing log data in AWS.
-For example, in AWS S3, you can enable “MFA delete” (Multi-factor authentication delete) to protect from accidental deletions or sabotage of log data.
+For example, in AWS S3 access logs, you can enable “MFA delete” (Multi-factor authentication delete) to protect from accidental deletions or sabotage of log data.
 Using Cloudwatch Events, you can automatically detect when an instance is being shut down and offload log data before the shutdown is complete.

 Log retention is critical for operational and compliance purposes.
 Sometimes a data breach could be discovered years after it actually occurred.
 In cases where historical data is necessary, you need to have your logs retained and AWS CloudWatch lets you retain log data for as long as you like.